 - A one sentence description of your project.

-- Provide a link to your training video for new members of your crowd (Vimeo link, and password details)
+- A link (or links) to your training video for new members of your crowd (Vimeo link, and password details).

 This assignment is worth 7 points of your overall grade in the course.
 The rubric for the assignment is given below.